wechaty/wechaty/README.md

 use `Message.self()` instead.

-Check if message is sent by self.
+Check if a message is sent by self.

 Return `true` for send from self, `false` for send from others.